Political philosophy, moral philosophy, the ethics of peace and war, human rights

 “A Global Human Rights Court?” in Gordon DiGiacomo & Susan Kang (eds.)
 The Institutions of Human Rights: Development and Practices.
 University of Toronto Press. (forthcoming)

-Welch, Sarah and Jesse Kirkpatrick.
+Kirkpatrick, Jesse and Sarah Welch Denton.
 “The Future of War and Terrorism” in Bess, Michael and Diana Walsh Pasulka (eds.)
 Human, Transhuman, Posthuman: Emerging Technologies and the Boundaries of Homo Sapiens, Cengage Press. (forthcoming)

 “Drones and State Responsibility,” in Di Nucci, Ezio and Filippo Santoni de Sio (eds.)
 Drones and Responsibility: Legal, Philosophical and Socio-Technical Perspectives on the Use of Remotely Controlled Weapons.
 Ashgate Publishing (2016).